 \subsubsection{Generating input information to build synthetic model}

-In order to perform inpainting through the Generate Skin function, an OpenPose im-age containing the inpainting mask image and the pose information of the input image is required.
-The Generate Skin Inpainting Mask Output of Figure 4 is generated using the masking pipeline provided by Leffa's DressCode model.
-In addition, the OpenPose Output of Figure 5 is used as conditioning information of the ControlNet in the process of Stable Diffusion-based inpainting.
-As shown in Figure 5, when the ControlNet is not used, the pose identity of the original person is not accurately transmitted to the network, resulting in a problem of creating a structurally distorted image, such as a misalignment of the body position such as the arm or shoulder or mixing with the background.
-As a result, we determined that the problem of preserving the pose and securing the accuracy of the skin area in the process of inpainting directly affects the realism of the final result, and to solve this problem, the Generate Skin Inpainting Mask and OpenPose-based ControlNet\cite{Zhang2023} in-formation were used as input information for the Generate Skin function.
-In addition, as can be seen in Figure 5, there were cases where the color of the inpainted skin did not properly reflect the skin tone of the original image, resulting in the problem of creating darker or brighter skin than it actually is.
-To compensate for this, the Skin Tone Extraction technique was introduced to create a skin texture that naturally harmonizes with the original image.
+To perform inpainting through the Generate Skin function, an OpenPose image con-taining the inpainting mask image and the pose information of the input image is re-quired.
+The Generate Skin Inpainting Mask Output of Figure 4 was generated using the masking pipeline provided by Leffa's DressCode model.
+In addition, the OpenPose Output of Figure 5 has been used as conditioning information for the ControlNet in the process of Stable Diffusion-based inpainting.
+As shown in Figure 5, when the ControlNet is not used, the pose identity of the original person is not accurately transmitted to the network, re-sulting in the problem of creating a structurally distorted image, featuring, for example, a misalignment of the body position such as the arm or shoulder, or mixing with the back-ground.
+As a result, we determined that the problem of preserving the pose and securing the accuracy of the skin area in the process of inpainting directly affects the realism of the final result, and to solve this problem, information on the Generate Skin Inpainting Mask and OpenPose-based ControlNet [20] was used as the input information for the Generate Skin function.
+In addition, as can be seen in Figure 5, there were cases wherein the color of the inpainted skin did not properly reflect the skin tone of the original image, creating darker or brighter skin than was actually present.
+To compensate for this, the Skin Tone Extraction technique was introduced to create a skin texture that naturally harmonizes with that in the original image.
 This technique is implemented by detecting the skin area in the YCrCb color space and calculating the average skin tone value in the HSV color space.
-The skin area created through this is naturally blended with the skin tone of the original image, so that the overall visual consistency of the resulting image can be maintained.
+The skin area created through this approach is naturally blended with the skin tone of the original image, such that the overall visual consistency of the resulting image can be maintained.